 Everyone should be aware that Culture Shock is inevitable when you move to a new country.
-In reality, this happens to anyone who moves to a new place, to Americans and international students alike, whether you are moving to a different country or new state or city).
-Everyone will undergo an adjustment phase; the typical adjustment phase looks like this U curve (the first half of the graph).
+In reality, this happens to anyone who moves to a new place, to Americans and international students alike, whether you are moving to a different country or new state or city.
+Everyone will undergo the various adjustment phases; the typical adjustment phases look like this U curve (the first half of the W graph).

-These are the four phases of adjustment, which might seem more acute in a new country because you are dealing with a completely different culture.
+These are the four phases of adjustment, and the culture shock phase might seem more acute in a new country because you are dealing with a completely different culture.
 Even if your native language is the same as your host culture’s, there are hidden aspects of the culture that you might not realize until after awhile.

 Honeymoon phase: Everything seems new and exciting.
 This can last a few days to a few weeks or even more.